-Provider services related to hydration, injection, and infusion services involves affirmation of the treatment plan and direct supervision of staff.
-Coding and billing for therapeutic, prophylactic, diagnostic injections and infusions include the following categories of codes in the American Medical Association's (AMA) Current Procedural Terminology (CPT) codebook:
+Hydration, injection, and infusion services involve affirmation of the treatment plan and direct supervision of staff.
+Coding and billing for therapeutic, prophylactic, diagnostic, injections and infusions include the following categories of codes in the American Medical Association's Current Procedural Terminology codebook:

-1. Hydration: Hydration codes (96360-96361) are used to report a hydration IV infusion which consists of pre-packaged fluid and/or electrolytes but are not used to report infusion of drugs or other substances.
+Hydration: Hydration codes (96360-96361) are used to report a hydration IV infusion which consists of pre-packaged fluids and/or electrolytes but are not used to report infusion of drugs or other substances.
 Hydration IV infusions usually require direct supervision for purposes of consent, safety oversight, or intra-service supervision of staff.
-Note, facility basic charges include the administration of any medicine, and/or IV fluids for hydration (e.g., flush and irrigation).
+Note, facility basic charges include the administration of any medicine, and/or IV fluids for hydration.

-Additionally, some types of chemotherapeutic agents and other therapeutic agents require pre- and/or post-hydration to be given in order to avoid specific toxicities.
-AMA instructs, there is a minimum time duration of thirty-one (31) minutes of hydration infusion that is required to report the service.
-Providers must be aware the hydration CPT codes 96360 or 96361 are not used when the purpose of the intravenous fluid is to keep open an IV line prior to or after a therapeutic infusion, or as a free flowing IV during chemotherapy or other therapeutic infusions.
+Additionally, some types of chemotherapeutic agents and other therapeutic agents require pre- and/or post-hydration in order to avoid specific toxicities.
+AMA instructs a minimum time duration of thirty-one (31) minutes of hydration infusion that is required to report the service.
+Hydration codes (96360-96361) are not used when the purpose of the intravenous fluid is to keep an IV line open prior to or after a therapeutic infusion, or as a free flowing IV during chemotherapy or other therapeutic infusions.

-2. Therapeutic, prophylactic, and diagnostic injections and infusions (excluding chemotherapy): Therapeutic, prophylactic or diagnostic IV infusions or injections, other than hydration, (96365-96377 and 96379) are for the administration of substances/drugs.
-The fluid used to administer the drug is incidental to hydration and is not separately reimbursed.
-These services usually require direct supervision for any and all purposes of member assessment, provision of consent, safety oversight, and intra-service supervision of staff.
-The following services and items are included and are not separately reimbursed if performed to facilitate infusion, injection or hydration:
+- Therapeutic, prophylactic, and diagnostic injections and infusions (excluding chemotherapy and other highly complex drug or highly complex biologic agent administration): CPT codes 96365-96377, and 96379 are for the administration of substances/drugs.
+Fluids that are solely used to administer the drug(s) are considered incidental hydration and are not separately reimbursed.
+These services usually require direct supervision for all purposes of member assessment, provision of consent, safety oversight, and intra-service supervision of staff. - Chemotherapy and Other Highly Complex Drug or Highly Complex Biologic Agent Administration